eloj/radix-sorting/README.md

 It's also possible to do one MSB pass and then LSB sort the sub-results.
 This saves memory and memory management from doing all MSB passes, and should improve cache locality for the LSB passes.
-That said, in the one implementation I've tried, the fixed overhead was quite high. (_TODO: determine exact reason_)
+In the one implementation I've tried, the fixed overhead was quite high. (_TODO: experiment/determine exact reason_)

 ### <a name="sort-detection"></a> Pre-sorted detection